fdiengdoh/fdiengdoh.github.io/README.md

 - Links
 - Logo

-To add more links just change look for <!-- Links--> in [index.html](https://github.com/fdiengdoh/fdiengdoh.github.io/blob/main/index.html) and add a new link below it.
+To add more links just change the javascript section at the end in [index.html](https://github.com/fdiengdoh/fdiengdoh.github.io/blob/main/index.html).
+Find the following code block:
+  //Add New links here check Readme file for details
+        var links = [

+Then add the following line

+  {link:"New Link Here", title:"Title of the link"},

+Your new link is updated